luckylakhansoni/yudget_backend/README.md

 ### Using Node

 1. Make sure you have [Node js](https://nodejs.org/) installed.
-2. After installing `Node js`, open a terminal and run `npm install` in the main folder to download all project dependencies.
+2. After installing `Node js`, open a terminal and run `npm install` in the main folder to download all dependencies.

 ```
-Node js install
+npm -i
 ```

 3. Then start the app in development mode by running the following command in terminal: